-4 areas where workforce analytics improves decision-making
+4 areas where workforce analytics software improves decision-making

 workforce analytics software improves decision-making